seansaleh/teamcity-google-template/README.md

 # TeamCity Google Cloud Deployment Manager template

+**NOTE**: This is for illustrative purposes only and is not intended to be used to create a production-ready deployment of TeamCity.

 Allows creating a TeamCity deployment in Google Cloud by using the [gcloud tool](https://cloud.google.com/sdk/gcloud/) locally or in the [Google Cloud console](https://console.cloud.google.com/).

 The template allows deploying a TeamCity [server](https://hub.docker.com/r/jetbrains/teamcity-server/) and [agent](https://hub.docker.com/r/jetbrains/teamcity-agent/) in Google Cloud Platform.
-It creates a MySQL database, a Google Compute Engine (GCE) instance with CoreOS and starts TeamCity in a Docker container.
+It creates a MySQL database, a Google Compute Engine (GCE) instance with Flatcar Container Linux and starts TeamCity in a Docker container.

 ## Pre-requisites